 Sprinting to the next solution doesn't seem to get you anywhere faster.
 It just tires you out.
 Consequently, these organizations will start to stand still.

-While standing still can feel good in the moment, it's virtually guaranteed it will never get you to the finish line: Improving productivity to reach better experience outcomes.
+While standing still can feel good in the moment, it's virtually guaranteed it will never get you to the finish line: Improving productivity to reach better revenue, compliance, and experience outcomes.